- How the Grandparent Scam Works

 Once you give them the money, there's no way to get it back, even if you quickly discover it's a scam.

-How to Beat and Avoid the Grandparent Scam
+How to Beat the Grandparent Scam

 If you realize you're speaking to a scammer or even have the slightest doubt that you're talking to your relative or friend, you should hang up immediately and never, under any circumstances, give them money.